 As an Oak tree owner, you will need to carry out remedial pruning periodically to keep your tree in good health.
-Removal of dead or crossing branches and even canopy thinning, helps to improve the structural health, vigour and overall aesthetics appeal of your tree.
-Not doing so can pose a safety hazard and increase instance of common oak disease such as Oak wilt or branch failure.
+Removal of dead or crossing branches and even canopy thinning helps to improve the structural health, vigor, and overall aesthetic appeal of your tree.
+Not doing so can pose a safety hazard and increase instances of common oak diseases such as Oak wilt or branch failure.

 The end of winter is the best time of year to trim Oak trees.
 You are best waiting until the coldest parts of winter are over just before spring.
 This will ensure the tree has sufficient time to heal wounds from the trim before the following winter sets in.

 Below are a few of the most common questions about trimming Oak trees that are worth a read before you proceed.

 As a thumb rule, winter is the best time for most trees, including Oaks.
 For the most part, this has to do with the way a tree reacts to pruning.
 Depending on how much you are taking off, pruning a tree is quite a shock to their system.